 Tips and Expert Advice on How to Block Noise from Outside Window

-Effectively blocking noise from outside window requires a combination of strategies tailored to your specific needs and budget.
+Effectively blocking noise from outside window requires a combination of strategies suited to your specific needs and budget.
 Here are some practical tips and expert advice to help you create a quieter living environment:

 1. Seal Air Gaps: